-YAT is a community-based diversion program for at-risk youth in Riverside County, in which a J132 arrest referral has been submitted by a law enforcement agency to RCP for review.
-The program is a voluntary for all participants, in which consent is gained on behalf of the youth and parent, with the assistance of defense counsel provided free of charge to families.
+YAT is a community-based diversion program for at-promise youth in Riverside County, in which a J132 arrest referral has been submitted by a law enforcement agency to RCP for review.
+YAT is a voluntary program for all participants, in which consent is gained on behalf of the youth and parent, with the assistance of defense counsel provided free of charge to families.
 YAT is a county-wide collaborative and multi-agency approach for rapid and effective intervention for less serious juvenile offenders.

-This is achieved by providing care, counseling and assistance with educational services; coaching and mentoring; access to program referrals; and support to youth and their families for up to six months.
+This is achieved by providing care, counseling, and assistance with educational services; coaching and mentoring; access to program referrals; and support to youth and their families for up to six months.
 Program referrals may be provided for one or more of the following areas: substance use, anger management, tutoring, and individual counseling.
 Guidance counseling may be provided by any member of the team, to include: the probation officer, the youth opportunity counselor, or the juvenile defense attorney.
-Another major aspect of the program includes opportunities for field trips, to include museums, local colleges, occupational programs, art exhibits, sport events, etc. An emphasis is placed upon broadening each youth's experiences in the local community and expanding their knowledge base and interest levels in healthy, prosocial activities.
+Another major aspect of the program includes opportunities for field trips, to include museums, local colleges, occupational programs, art exhibits, sporting events, etc. An emphasis is placed upon broadening each youth's experiences in the local community and expanding their knowledge base and interest levels in healthy, pro-social activities.
 These events are arranged not to conflict with the youth's school schedule.
-Overall efforts of the program are geared to enhance the likelihood of success at school, home, and in the community, by helping youth address mutually agreed upon goals and objectives.
-Parents are offered parenting certain educational programming with their child to broaden their skills in addressing negative behavior.
+Overall, efforts are also made with the youth's parent(s) to broaden their skills to appropriately address the negative behavior of the child in the home.